 Configure Rate Limiting Defenses: Apply brute-force lockout logic and calculate the time-to-crack improvement achieved by rate limiting

-For Beginners: Bluetooth Security Labs
+For Beginners: Labs and Defense-in-Depth

 These labs give you hands-on experience with Bluetooth security – scanning for nearby devices, analyzing pairing processes, and understanding how to defend against common attacks.
 Think of it as learning home security by actually testing locks and alarm systems, so you understand both how they work and how they can be strengthened.